crankyblondecoder/adapsurf/README.md

 # adapsurf

-Adaptive surface toolkit.
+Adaptive surface UI toolkit.

 Used to create interactive, adaptive user interfaces for 2D surfaces.